 Historical data shows that total phosphorus concentrations in Fork Lake ranged from a minimum of 0.036 mg/L in 2017 to a maximum of 0.070 mg/L in 2018 as presented in Figure 12.
-However, total phosphorus concentrations fluctuated over time, and the values recorded in 2011, 2014, 2015, 2016, 2017, 2018 and 2019 exceeded the applicable regulatory guideline of 0.05 mg/L. No representative trend of change for total phosphorus concentrations in Fork Lake was observed.
-Total phosphorus concentrations have historically been classified as Eutrophic (high productivity, nutrients, and algae growth).
+However, total phosphorus concentrations fluctuated over time; however, an overall increasing trend in total phosphorus concentration is seen in the figure below.
+The average historical total phosphorus has exceeded the applicable regulatory guideline of 0.05 mg/L. Total phosphorus concentrations have historically been classified as Eutrophic (high productivity, nutrients, and algae growth).